Types of Muscular Dystrophy and Neuromuscular Diseases

 Ages 40 to 60

 Symptoms include weakness and wasting of muscles of the hands, forearms, and lower legs.
-Progression is slow.
+The progress is slow.
 It rarely leads to total disability.

 Emery-Dreifuss